tshamala-pathy/Polls_app_auth/README.md

 ## Credits

-This project is maintained by [Your Name].
+This project is maintained by Tshamala Pathy.
 If you have any questions or need assistance, feel free to reach out.

 - [Pathy](https://github.com/tshamala-pathy)